resoursea/portal/README.md

 Resoursea is an open source framework that provides a resource based service through an REST interface.

+With this framework you can really focus on the resources and how they are served by your service and leaves the tool to manage them by a scalable and efficient web server.

+This framework is written in Go lang and uses its powerful decentralized package manager.

 This repo supports [resoursea.com](http://resoursea.com/).

 Feel free to contribute to the project.